Legionary coinage of Mark Antony

-Legionary denarii is the modern name for a series of Roman silver denarius coins issued by Mark Antony in the eastern Mediterranean during the last war of the Roman Republic from 32 to 31 BC, in the lead up to the Battle of Actium.
+The Legionary coinage of Mark Antony is the modern name for a series of coins issued by Mark Antony in the eastern Mediterranean during the last war of the Roman Republic from 32 to 31 BC, in the lead up to the Battle of Actium.
+This very large issue comprised mostly silver denarii and a few gold aurei, which were used to pay the wages of Mark Antony's legions.
 The coinage is also referred to by numismatists as RRC 544/1-39, after its designation in M. H. Crawford, Roman Republican Coinage (1975).

 Description

 The coinage is very large, with 39 distinct issues.
-The obverse of all issues shows a galley with an ornamental prow (called an wikt:aplustre) and a mast that slants forward over the bow (called a dolon-mast).
+The obverse of all issues shows a galley with an ornamental prow (called an aplustre) and a mast that slants forward over the bow (called a dolon-mast).
 The legend reads ANT AVG III VIR R P C, an abbreviation of Antonii auguris, tresviri rei publicae constituendae ("[coin of]" Antony, augur and one of the Triumvirs for organising the Republic).

 On most issues, the reverse shows an aquila, the eagle-standard carried by each legion, between two other military standards.
 The reverse legend reads LEG (legionis, "of the legion"), plus a number (I-XXIII), identifying a specific legion within Antony's forces.
 A variant issue (RRC 544/12) has the same obverse design, but a different reverse design, showing three naval standards and the legend CHORTIS SPECVLATORVM ("[coin] of the cohort of scouts").

 The coins weight about 3.9 grammes, which is the normal weight for a denarius coin.
-Their silver content is 92.2%, the same as the cistophori (the main coinage in the province of Asia), but lower than contemporary denarii struck at Rome, which had a silver content of 96.84%.
+Their silver content is 92.2%, the same as the cistophorus (the main coinage in the province of Asia), but lower than contemporary denarii struck at Rome, which had a silver content of 96.84%.